Guimauve,

 and the "mucilage from the roots was formerly used to make the

 spongy sweets known as marshmallows".
 (657) Interesting info.
-You

 can find modern recipes with sugar/gelatin or sugar/egg white bases.
+Those recipes that use egg whites, use dried egg whites to make a 'safe' meringue based marshmallow.

-The recipe below
+The recipes below

-incorporates sugar with other ingredients to recreate the delicate,
+incorporate sugar with other ingredients to recreate the delicate,

 white fluffs that come to mind when thinking of "marshmallows."